 Staying Safe with Votiro

-When an organization implements Votiro’s Secure File Gateway (SFG), highly paid hackers have to work a lot harder for their money — which means that they will probably seek their fortune on some other organization’s servers.
+When an organization implements Votiro Cloud (SFG), highly paid hackers have to work a lot harder for their money — which means that they will probably seek their fortune on some other organization’s servers.
 Powered by our Positive Selection technology, our SFG utilizes file sanitization to ensure only the safest elements of a file enter your organization.
 With Votiro, you won’t ever have to worry about falling victim to a hacker company ever again.
 And the next board meeting of Bad Guy Hackers Inc. is probably not going to be a pleasant one.